Cockroaches Are Flower Pollinators

 Other Pollinators

-You might be surprised that other insects that you might view as pests also help the bees and butterflies pollinate.
 Wasps help pollinate, but they are not as prolific as bees, since they do not have the hairs on their bodies to help carry the pollen from flower to flower.

 Ants also help pollinate, though it is rare.
 As an ant walks from flower to flower, it may bring pollen along with it.
 Thus, unlike insects that fly, they aren’t able to reach a great number of flowers.
 Ants also produce myrmicacin, an antibiotic with most likely reduces the viability of the pollen grains that they do manage to carry from plant to plant.

 Several species of flies also pollinate plants, but hover flies are the most prolific.
-The hover fly’s larvae also feeds on other insects, so in addition to their share of pollinating, they also kill other pests that are detrimental to plants.
+The hover fly’s larvae also feed on other insects, so in addition to their share of pollinating, they also kill other pests that are detrimental to plants.

-Several other insects help pollinate, including midges that pollinate cacao flowers – without them, you wouldn’t have chocolate; mosquitoes, moths and beetles.
+Several other insects help pollinate, including midges that pollinate cacao flowers – without them, you wouldn’t have chocolate; mosquitoes, moths, and beetles.

 Prevent Cockroach Infestation

 If you have a current infestation, you may need the services of a professional such as Clint Miller Exterminating to help you get rid of the cockroaches.
 Once they are gone, your actions will help keep these dirty critters out of your home.
-Keep food covered and put away, cover any access holes in your home, such as cracks in the foundation, and don’t provide a water sources through water leaks.
+Keep food covered and put away, cover any access holes in your home, such as cracks in the foundation, and don’t provide a water source through water leaks.

 Share This Article: